Odontopus calceatus: Distribution

-It usually is found in yellow-poplar, sassafras, and magnolia trees.
+The yellow poplar weevil usually is found in yellow-poplar, sassafras, and magnolia trees.
 Its distribution is east of the Mississippi River in all areas where its native hosts exist.
 It has been noted that its preferred host is yellow-poplar.
 Historically, infestations are localized within natural hardwood forests and have rarely been considered a major threat.
 However, during the 1960s, several outbreaks caused serious loss of foliage on yellow-poplar populations in the Ohio River Valley and Appalachian Mountain regions.
 Recent concerns focus on young yellow-poplar transplants that are placed in urban and suburban landscapes.
 Severe infestations in saplings could damage tree foliage, reduce their ornamental value, and possibly cause low survival rates.

 Description of damage and means of control

 Adult weevils create brown, rice-sized feeding pits.
 They chew through the leaf epidermis, and if prolonged feeding continues can create small holes in the leaves.
 Large weevil infestations can also cause severe leaf browning.
 Weevil larvae are internal miners and will eat the midrib of the leaf as they mature.
 Mined leaves will eventually break if enough injury occurs.
-While these weevils do harm foliage they shouldn’t affect the overall health and longevity of established trees.
+While these weevils do harm foliage they shouldn't affect the overall health and longevity of established trees.
 They are often more of a nuisance than a serious problem and generally only create aesthetic harm.

 Most years, natural pests keep weevil populations in check - parasites sometimes destroy more than half the pupae populations.
 It has been noted that parasite control may fail every several years.
 There are also chemical controls available that can be used to eliminate adults and larvae.
 One should apply contact or stomach insecticides as soon as the first adult feeding spots are noticed on host leaves.
 A rule of thumb is to apply the insecticide when feeding damage accumulates to 10% or more throughout foliage.
 Since the spring adults feed and move during April to early June, a second application may be needed.
 Systemics are used to combat larvae.
 It is best to apply systemics when the eggs have just been laid or while larval mines are green in color.